Read time: 4:30 mins

 Weird and Wonderful World

 As our day at Swanpool progressed, we continued to discover the weird and wonderful creatures lurking in the crevices and gullies of rocks, in the sand, and under the surface of the rock pool water.
 Shrimps, anemones, barnacles, periwinkles and crabs of many varieties were just some of the species available to observe and learn about.
-The magic of Cornwall is that along the coast there is always something to discover - the incredible biodiversity that our coastlines hold are not to be taken for granted and should be respected and appreciated as much as possible.
+The magic of Cornwall is that along the coast there is always something to discover - the incredible biodiversity that our coastlines hold is not to be taken for granted and should be respected and appreciated as much as possible.
 That’s why we love bringing people out into these incredible habitats and rekindling the vital connection with nature that we all have inside us.
 But for those of us who are unable to go rock pooling, the magic can still be captured through the photos we take and the stories that come with them.
 Ricoh, with its awesome underwater camera, is a part of that narrative.

 Our Final Thoughts